 The following graph sets forth the daily historical performance of the RTY in the period from January 1, 2008 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal orange line in the graph represents the RTY's Coupon Barrier and Threshold Value of 1,557.241, which is 70% of the RTY's Starting Value of 2,224.630.
+The horizontal orange line in the graph represents the RTY's Coupon Barrier of 1,446.010 (rounded to three decimal places), which is 65% of the RTY's Starting Value of 2,224.630.
+The horizontal gray line in the graph represents the RTY's Threshold Value of 1,223.547 (rounded to three decimal places), which is 55% of the RTY's Starting Value.